tuyenshares/personal-website/content/post/imbalanced-dataset-sampling/index.md

 How does it work?

+SMOTE stands for Synthetic Minority Oversampling Technique.

-Basically, the SMOTE method will generate synthetic data through the near-neighbor method.
+Basically, this method will generate synthetic data through the near-neighbor method.
 The algorithm will compute the k-nearest neighbors for one given point so that it can generate all the necessary points for the minority class to reach the same level as the majority class.

 <img width="768" alt="SMOTE_knearest" src="https://user-images.githubusercontent.com/19218787/112955717-4ed7d900-9172-11eb-9611-816c4562fa24.png">